tientien1103/tmuzik-be/docs/README.md

 ### Reactions

-- [] As a user, I want to be able to interact with song by liking or disliking.
+- [] As a user, I want to be able to interact with song by liking.

 ### Lyrics

-- [] As a user, I want to be able to see lyric of each song
+- [] As a user, I want to be able to see lyric of each song.

 ### Playlists

-- [] As a user, I want to be able to listen available
+- [] As a user, I want to be able to listen available playlist.

 ### Update Profile

-- [] As a user, I want to be able to manage my profile by adding profile picture
+- [] As a user, I want to be able to manage my profile by adding profile picture and rename.

 ## Endpoint APIs